josecarneiro/ironhack-technical-interview/README.md

 If the interview lasts more than two hours, don't feel bad about asking to get up and go to the bathroom, get a glass of water or a coffee.

-### A word of advice
+### Some quick points

-Technical interviews may vary widely between companies/interviewers.
-Some might last 15m, others might last one hour.
-Questions could be more open ended or more exercise driven.
-They can be conducted by one or two people.
-There can be more than one technical interview during an entire recruitment process.
-If you’re getting into consulting, you might get a technical interview at the consulting firm and later at the client.
+- Technical interviews may vary widely between companies/interviewers.
+- Some might last 15m, others might last one hour.
+- Questions could be more open ended or more exercise driven.
+- They can be conducted by one or two people.
+- There can be more than one technical interview during an entire recruitment process.
+- If you’re getting into consulting, you might get a technical interview at the consulting firm and later at the client.

 ## Mock Interview Questions